|

 of a weird atmosphere.

-was more than just
+It was more

-here and there,
+a name here and

-he actually rewrote
+actually rewrote

-the story, giving
+the story, giving it a

-it a new title,
+new title, "The

 Passes."
+Under

-Under this title
+this title

 it was rejected